Nicolae Florescu: Bihor Oradea

 He played in 102 top-flight matches for "the red and blues" and approx. 130 second tier matches, also scoring 26 goals in the Divizia A. Nicolae Florescu is considered now a legend of FC Bihor.

 Late years

 After 1983, he played and managed for Divizia C clubs Minerul Bihor and Unirea Valea lui Mihai, then until 1992 worked as a coach for the Bihorul Sports High School (LPS Bihorul).

 International career

 Nicolae Florescu was selected by the Romania national football team in 1978, for a friendly tournament that was held in Scotland.

 Death

-Nicolae Florescu passed away on 21 September 2011, at only 61 years old, after a long suffering.
+Nicolae Florescu died on 21 September 2011, at only 61 years old, after a long suffering.